 Come Fly With Us

-Since the 1970's, the Rochester Area Flyers has been operating our all-volunteer training program and safely teaching aspiring pilots how to fly.
+Since the 1970's, the Rochester Area Flyers has been operating our all-volunteer training program and safely teaching student members how to fly.
 Rochester Area Flyers operates the training program between the months of April and July at our training hill in Victor, NY.

-By the end of the program, most students are qualified for a Hang 2 (H2) rating from our national organization USHPA (United States Hanggliding and Paragliding Association).
+By the end of the program, most student memberss are qualified for a Hang 2 (H2) rating from our national organization USHPA (United States Hanggliding and Paragliding Association).
 For some more general information about learning to fly please visit their website at

 The RAF training program consists of hands-on training and ground school.

 The RAF Hang Gliding school begins Mid April with a three hour ground school session.
 The session deals with basic aspects of the sport such as aerodynamics, weather factors and safety.
 Attendance is required for the training program.
 Ground school is provided for all student members, and is also available to any prospective non-members pilots.
 Following ground school, RAF Student Members are given instructional books, study materials and access to instructional videos.

 On-the-hill training begins around the end of April and continues to the beginning of July.
 We teach 6 days a week, weather permitting.
 Our lessons are Saturday mornings from 9am until noon, and weekday evenings from 6pm until dusk.
 All lessons are under the supervision of a USHPA certified instructor with special emphasis on perfecting basic flying skills, developing good judgment and safe flying practices.